• About Us

 Brian Fuller - Associate Provost for Strategy and Operations

 Before joining The New School, Brian worked at the New York City Department of Education, where he helped manage the NYC Community Schools’ initiative, was Chief of Staff to the Deputy Chancellor, and served as Chief Strategy Officer for School Planning and Development.
 Brian also consulted for various school districts and non-profit organizations, most notably LearnLaunch, where he developed and facilitated equity and strategy workshops for hundreds of educational leaders across Massachusetts.
-Earlier in his career, Brian launched the Philadelphia region of an educational non-profit, The DREAM Program, serving youth living in low-income housing across the city of Philadelphia.
-He was awarded a “Community Celebrity” Award by Cabot Creamery for his work.
-He also taught 3rd grade at Success Academy Charters in New York City.
+Earlier in his career, Brian launched the Philadelphia region of an educational nonprofit, The DREAM Program, serving youth living in low-income housing in the city of Philadelphia.
+He received a “Community Celebrity” Award from Cabot Creamery for his work.
+He also taught third grade at Success Academy Charters in New York City.

-Brian is the author of a forthcoming book outlining the inherent racial and social injustices within our American education system titled Being Black in America's Schools.
-The book will be released in the summer of 2024.
+Brian is the author of Being Black in America's Schools (2024), a book outlining the inherent racial and social injustices within the U.S. education system.

-Brian received his undergraduate degree at Emory University and later received his M.Ed. in School Leadership and Development from the Harvard Graduate School of Education.
+Brian received his undergraduate degree from Emory University and later received his MEd in School Leadership and Development from the Harvard Graduate School of Education.
 During his time at Harvard, he was awarded membership into the Harvard Graduate School Leadership Institute through the Harvard Kennedy School's Center for Public Leadership.

 Cheryl Green - Assistant Provost for Research Support